afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 ## The Solution
 Before doing the fix, let's talk about the @Published wrapper.

 In essence, a property wrapper is a type that wraps a value and attaches some logic to it.
-When a property has a @Published wrapper, specific logic is attached to it, so its value is published anytime it changes.
+When a property has a @Published wrapper, some invisible logic is attached to it in order to automatically publish its value is published anytime it changes.
 More explicitly in during the *willSet* block.

-In simple terms, @Published creates a publisher that can be accessed with the *'$'* operator as we are doing in our ViewModel, allowing us access to its value whenever it changes in the future.
+In simple terms, @Published creates a publisher that can be accessed with the *'$'* operator (as we do in our ViewModel), allowing any subscriber to get its value whenever it changes in the future.

-Since we cannot use a @Published wrapper as part of our protocol declaration, we need to describe its synthesized methods explicitly.
-Let's change our Generator protocol and AnimalGenerator Model to the following.
+Since we cannot use a @Published wrapper as part of our protocol declaration, we need to describe its synthesized methods explicitly, so Let's add them to our Generator protocol and AnimalGenerator Model.

 #### Our Updated Protocol
 ```swift